maxoldev/LeakChecker/README.md

 pod 'LeakChecker'
 ```

-For systems without UIKit (tvOS, macOS) you can use core functionality with your own UI or just console logging or `LeakDetectedBehavior.stop`:
+For systems without UIKit (tvOS, macOS) you can use core functionality with your own UI or just console logging:

 ```ruby
 pod 'LeakChecker', :subspecs => ['Core']